UnderMybrella/EternalJukebox/README.md

 ### Linux
 On Linux there is also two ways to get the files depending on what you prefer:
 ###### Without git
-First off, if you have a desktop environment you can just download the zip with the files directly from https://github.com/UnderMybrella/EternalJukebox/archive/master.zip and extract them in a folder you like.
+First off, if you have a desktop environment you can just download the zip with the files directly [here](https://github.com/UnderMybrella/EternalJukebox/archive/master.zip) and extract them in a folder you like.
-However it might be better to use Git so you can update the files more easily!
+If you're running in a headless environment (one without a display), you can download the zip using `wget https://github.com/UnderMybrella/EternalJukebox/archive/master.zip`.
+Git, however, is recommended as you don't need to extract the ZIP and can switch branches easily.

 ###### Using git
 You can generally install Git tools through the package-management tool that comes with your linux distribution.